Doczi6811/Projects/README.md

 The javascript ones are Discord bots, which I made for myself and for my friend.
 The giveaway bot are used in these days.

+The java ones are created for Minecraft plugin.
+One is completly unique, the second ones are use another minecraft plugins to work.

 I hope you like the program ideas and the source codes!

 More projects will come soon :)